mrkaleArduinoLib/gbj_tmp102/README.md

 <a id="getAlertMode"></a>
 ## getAlertActiveLow(), getAlertActiveHigh()
 #### Description
-The particular method determines flag about alert activity bit state from the cached configuration value.
+The particular method determines flag about alert activity mode from the cached configuration value.

 #### Syntax
     bool getAlertActiveLow();